06 Nov Depressed? Be Gentle & Kind to Yourself

-Be gentle and kind to yourself so you can “fill it up again” and be back to feeling like yourself.
+Be gentle and kind to yourself so you that can get back to feeling like yourself sooner.
 Specifically, this is not the time to berate yourself for not getting over it quick enough or for being too tired and slow.
 It can be an especially hard time if you are a high-functioning person.

 Practice Being Gentle & Kind to Depression

 - Self-Compassion: Talk to yourself the way you would talk to a friend.
 When you are depressed, it’s easy to slip into old, familiar criticisms of yourself (too lazy, too forgetful, too out of shape, blah, blah).
 Please stop that dialogue.

-- Mindfulness Meditation: Just 5-10 minutes a day before you take a shower (yes, take that shower), this will help with focus and mood.
+- Mindfulness Meditation: Meditate for 5-10 minutes a day before you take a shower (yes, take that shower), this will help with focus and mood.
 Learn to observe your thoughts instead of obsessing.
 Try an app like Calm or Headspace.

 - Journal: Write whatever you want for as little or as long as you want.
 Get those worries and feelings onto the page.
 Don’t worry about grammar.
 Just write.
 Do it again the next day if you feel like it.
 The act of writing your feelings helps you to get them out of your head.
 Thoughts are materialized instead of hanging around inside like ghosts.